Industrial Partnership PhDs

 For non SMEs the industrial partner must contribute at least 50% of the total costs.

-To apply for this programme academics should complete the Industrial Partnership PhDs Application Form and ensure support is in place from the industrial partner and from their Director of Institute or Head of School.
+To apply for this programme academics should complete the IPP Application Form and ensure support is in place from the industrial partner and from their Head of School.
 Completed application forms should be returned to Lesley Dinning at the MVLS Graduate School.

 - If a higher stipend is required please provide details (note the industrial contribution would rise accordingly).